Doing Business: Pittsburgh Taxes and Incentives

-Pennsylvania offers tax incentives, programs and credits in support of economic and community developments.
-These include tax incentives such as tax-exempt financing, tax increment financing and tax abatements.
-These incentives work to increase investment in the state, improve the economic base, develop employment opportunities and redevelopment existing properties.
+Pennsylvania offers residents and businesses tax incentives, programs and credits.
+In terms of economic development, these benefits aid in opportunities for new businesses and residents alike.
+In fact, Pennsylvania provides tax incentives, such as tax-exempt financing, tax increment financing and tax abatements based on different eligibilities.
+These tax incentives and reductions work to increase investment in the state, improve the economic base, develop employment opportunities and contribute to the redevelopment of existing properties.

 Starting a New Business in Pittsburgh